Studying at Cambridge

 2. The differences in dietary intakes for the same individual across time (within-individual variation)

-In the bottom figure (B), between-individual variation is small, as indicated by the lack of the spread of energy intakes across the five individuals (i.e. lines close together on y-axis).
+In the bottom figure (B), between-individual variation is small, as indicated by the lack of the spread of energy intakes across the five individuals (i.e. lines close together on the y-axis).
 In contrast, within-individual variation is large, as shown by the change in energy intake from day-to-day for each individual (i.e. lines are relatively uneven).

-Figure D.1.9 Data demonstrating between- and within-individual variation in daily energy intake for five individuals across four days of measurement.
+Figure D.3.1 Data demonstrating between- and within-individual variation in daily energy intake for five individuals across four days of measurement.
+Upper: Higher between-individual variation and lower within-individual variation.
+Lower: Higher within-individual and lower between-individual variation.

-Figure D.1.10 Hypothetical histograms of nutrient intakes in a population.
+Figure D.3.2 Hypothetical histograms of nutrient intakes in a population.
 Blue lines indicate the true variation.
 Red lines indicate that the variation is over-estimated.
 The vertical line (*) indicates a cut-off point to define nutrient deficiency.
+A: When the population average is higher than a cut-off point for nutrient deficiency and when between-individual variation is over-estimated, the prevalence of individuals with nutrient deficiency is over-estimated.
+B: When the population average is lower than a cut-off point for nutrient deficiency and when between-individual variation is over-estimated, the prevalence of individuals with nutrient deficiency is under-estimated.

-Example using coefficient of variation
+Example using the coefficient of variation

 Dietary variation can be expressed as the coefficient of variation (CV), a standardised measure of spread that describes the amount of variability relative to the mean.
 The within-individual and between-individual variation can be expressed using CV as follows: